cpske/Prog2/assignments/week2/Lab2.2.md

   ```

 * What's a shallow copy?
-  A **shallow** copy copies the list, but does not make a copy of each object in the list.
-Instead it just references the same objects as the original list.
+  For a list, a **shallow** copy copies the list but does not make a copy of each element in the list.
+Instead it just *references* the same objects as the original list.
   Is this a problem?
-No - because Money and Cash are *immutable*, so there is no danger of someone accidentally changing these objects in the Wallet.
+No - because Money and Cash are *immutable*.
+So two lists (wallet.items and the returned list) can refer to the same Cash object, but code cannot change the Cash object.